Ndamukong Suh, with Hall of Fame dreams, expects to ‘cause havoc’ in 2017

-The turnaround in Ndamukong Suh’s candor this season has been remarkable, and a welcome change for those who want to know more about the Dolphins’ highest paid player.
+The turnaround in Ndamukong Suh’s candor this season has been remarkable and a welcome change for those who want to know more about the Dolphins’ highest-paid player.

-That continued Wednesday, when Suh discussed his desire to make the Hall of Fame, how much longer he wants to play, and the legacy he hopes to leave when those playing days end.
+That continued Wednesday, when Suh discussed his desire to make the Hall of Fame, how much longer he wants to play and the legacy he hopes to leave when those playing days end.

-Suh, a five-time Pro Bowler and four-time All-Pro, said “I'd be lying to you if I said I didn't” think about being enshrined with the greats in Canton, Ohio someday.
+Suh, a five-time Pro Bowler and four-time All-Pro, said: “I’d be lying to you if I said I didn’t” think about being enshrined with the greats in Canton, Ohio, someday.

 “Everybody thinks about the Hall of Fame,” Suh added.
 “One of the first trips I took, I remember going to the Hall of Fame in Canton.
-I've been a couple of times.
+I’ve been a couple of times.
 I went to see teammates there for breaking particular records — Calvin [Johnson], Matt Stafford, other guys like that.
-I'd love to be a part of it.
-Charlie Sanders, one of the best [tight ends] in Detroit Lions history, to be there with him, to see his bust, and obviously unfortunately he passed recently, it was special to me.
+I’d love to be a part of it.
+Charlie Sanders, one of the best [tight ends] in Detroit Lions history, to be there with him, to see his bust and obviously unfortunately he passed recently, it was special to me.
 I was really close to him.
-But yeah, of course you think about the Hall of Fame.
-But I'm very young.
-I think at this stage, I have a lot of work ahead of me.”
+But, yeah, of course you think about the Hall of Fame.
+But I’m very young.
+I think at this stage I have a lot of work ahead of me.”

 Suh is right.

-Warren Sapp is probably a good standard for the kind of resume that contemporary defensive tackles need to earn enshrinement.
-He was a seven-time Pro Bowler, the league’s defensive player of the year in 1999, a member of all-decade team in both the 1990s and 2000s and a Super Bowl champion.
+Warren Sapp is probably a good standard for the kind of résumé that contemporary defensive tackles need to earn enshrinement.
+He was a seven-time Pro Bowler, the league’s defensive player of the year in 1999, a member of the all-decade team in both the 1990s and 2000s and a Super Bowl champion.

 Also, Suh trails Sapp by some 200 career tackles and 50 sacks.